How To Find A Real Work-From-Home Job

 Folding laundry, painting, picking up groceries.
 Many people need help with odd jobs and are willing to pay to get it.
 TaskRabbit puts you in contact with them.

 As a “tasker,” you have complete control over your schedule and rates.
 That makes it a source for some of the most flexible jobs for moms.

 Build a TaskRabbit profile to highlight your skill set.
 Afterward, the TaskRabbit app will notify you of jobs becoming available in your area.
 You then confirm the details with the client and get to work.
 All billing runs through the platform, so you don’t have to worry about busting kneecaps to get paid.

 It’s sort of like Uber for everything else.

 Become A Stylist

-Working as a fashion stylist can mean selecting wardrobes for celebrities, public figures, or ordinary people who just need a little help in the taste department.
+Working as a fashion stylist can mean selecting wardrobes for celebrities, public figures, or ordinary people who need a little help in the fashion taste department.
 It can also mean working fashion shows or picking ensembles for editorial features, advertising campaigns, or music videos.

 Freelancers are self-employed skilled workers that aren’t committed to any single employer.
 It’s a role particularly suited to stay at home moms who have chosen their family as their priority but don’t want to let their other talents go unused.

 It can be difficult to make significant money as a freelancer at first.
 You’ll need to take on lower-paying jobs to build a reputation and portfolio.
 However, with time and persistence, you can hone your craft, develop a list of loyal clients, and establish consistent income.